Top Trumps: Doctor Who

-Top Trumps: Doctor Who is a 2008 card game video game for the Nintendo DS, Nintendo Wii, Windows and PlayStation 2 consoles based on the Top Trumps card game and the BBC television series Doctor Who.
+Top Trumps: Doctor Who is a 2008 card game video game for the Nintendo DS, Nintendo Wii, Windows and PlayStation 2 consoles.
+The game is based on the popular Top Trumps card game and features elements from the BBC television series Doctor Who.
 It was published by Eidos Interactive.
 It is the first Doctor Who video game since 1997's Destiny of the Doctors.

 The game is set in the Doctor Who universe and features characters from the Tenth Doctor and Ninth Doctor's adventures including the Tenth Doctor, Martha Jones, Capt Jack Harkness, Dalek, Cyberman and Slitheen from series 1 to series 3 of the new series in the animation style of the animated stories "The Infinite Quest" and "Scream of the Shalka".

 A version was released for the Wii on 5 December 2008 in the UK.

 Gameplay

 Players each receive a deck of cards and attempt to win all of their opponent's cards.
 Each card features characters or events from the Doctor Who universe and has statistics which define its strengths and weaknesses.
 Players choose which of these statistics will be higher than their opponent's card, the winner keeps both cards and play continues.

 The game features two modes: adventure mode, where the player competes against AI controlled opponents, and a versus mode where two players go head-to-head.